anon-blue/anon.blue/README.txt

 this is me typing       ////////////////////////////////////////// my keyboard d oesn't tape or type repeat keys so this is me typing /////////////////// on the mechanical keyboard it does ////////////////                brb         later
-  cofffeeee cup i'msendingthiswebsite to my favorite net artisttttttt or just at rtist or mayb metaphorical being or i don't know bytutaoeoiazzzzoozove ascii oka y    /*/*/*/*/*/*/*/*/*/*/*/*/complete wwwwwwwwwwwwwdawdfuck uJJJJJJJJJJJJJJJJJJ JJJJJJJJJJJJJJJJJJJJJJJJJJJJJduuuhjjjjjjsjsjjsjsjsjjsjsjjjjjjjWWWSSSGVVVVcseriou
+  cofffeeee cup i'msendingthiswebsite to my favorite net artistttttwowor just at rtist or mayb metaphorical being or i don't know bytutaoeoiazzzzoozove ascii oka y    /*/*/*/*/*/*/*/*/*/*/*/*/complete wwwwwwwwwwwwwdawdfuck uJJJJJJJJJJJJJJJJJJ JJJJJJJJJJJJJJJJJJJJJJJJJJJJJduuuhjjjjjjsjsjjsjsjsjjsjsjjjjjjjWWWSSSGVVVVcseriou